 Michigan’s Highest Point – Mt.
 Arvon

-I have made two trips to the highest point in Michigan – Mt.
+We have made three trips to the highest point in Michigan – Mt.
 Arvon, and each visit proved to be a great and unique experience.
 Checking in at 1,979 feet, Mt.
 Arvon has only been the official highpoint in the state since 1982.
 Nearby Mt.
 Curwood (1,978 feet) held the distinction prior to that.
 The property is owned by the Mead Westvaco paper company, but they have allowed for public access to this important landmark.

-Things to look for at the summit include the blue sign seen at the top of the post, the USGS survey marker, a blue mailbox that contains a log for visitors to sign, and a bench for photo opportunities.
+We most recently visited in 2015.
+A few things to look for at the summit include the blue sign seen at the top of the post, the USGS survey marker, a blue mailbox that contains a log for visitors to sign, and a bench for photo opportunities.

 Detailed directions can be provided by Baraga State Park or the L’Anse Tourism office.
 From downtown L’Anse, take Main St. (which becomes Skanee Rd.) miles out of town, taking a right on Roland Lake Rd. (there’s a church and museum on the south corners) Take that road to Ravine River Rd, which will be on the right, and get ready to have some fun!
 While the “main” drag is mostly marked with blue diamond signs and is fairly easy to distinguish, the pamphlet (blue) gives exact mileage for each fork/turn, which will definitely help.
 Download it here.
-I’ve made the trip in a Kia Spectra and a Pontiac G6 with no problems, but this is an active logging area and conditions may change – a higher clearance vehicle definitely isn’t going to hurt.
+We’ve made the trip in a Kia Spectra, Kia Sportage, and a Pontiac G6 with no problems, but this is an active logging area and conditions may change – a higher clearance vehicle definitely isn’t going to hurt.
 Here’s a short video of my most recent trip there and the vista.